mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 #### Possibly missing fields

 Fields are considered required by default.
-In order to define a possibly missing field one can use an optional Mondrian type:
+To define a possibly missing field one can use an optional Mondrian type:

 ```ts showLineNumbers